dcbaker/cython/docs/src/userguide/language_basics.rst

 .. note::

-    You don't need to (and shouldn't) declare anything in a declaration file :keyword:`public` in order to make it available to other Cython modules; its mere presence in a definition file does that.
+    You don't need to (and shouldn't) declare anything in a declaration file :keyword:`public` in order to make it available to other Cython0 modules; its mere presence in a definition file does that.
 You only need a public declaration if you want to make something available to external C code.